solana-labs/tour-de-sol/gitbook/participation/steps-to-create-a-validator/validator-public-key-registration.md

 To back-up your validator identify keypair, **back-up your "validator-keypair.json” file to a secure location.**

-## Sign your Solana pubkey with a Keybase account
+## Link your Solana pubkey to a Keybase account

-You must sign your Solana pubkey with a Keybase.io account.
+You must link your Solana pubkey to a Keybase.io account.
 The following instructions describe how to do that by installing Keybase on your server.

 1. Install [Keybase](https://keybase.io/download) on your machine.
 2. Log in to your Keybase account on your server.
 Create a Keybase account first if you don’t already have one.
 Here’s a [list of basic Keybase CLI commands](https://keybase.io/docs/command_line/basics).